-But in what capacities can freelancers work with non-profits, social ventures or development organisations?
-In this short piece we look at the roles/areas where independent professionals can contribute effectively based on the bottlenecks a non-profit organisationoften faces.
+But in what capacities can freelancers work with non-profits, social ventures or development organizations?
+In this short piece, we look at the roles/areas where independent professionals can contribute effectively based on the bottlenecks a non-profit organization often faces.

-Sectoral expertise: In many cases, non-profits and development organisations work in areas that have the greatest needand also the largest knowledge gaps, be it in aspects of health, legal aid or education.
-This means that although the organisation may have the willingness and the local resources to work with, they may not necessarily have the technical expertise to diagnose and effectively solve for the bottlenecks they face.
+Sectoral expertise: In many cases, non-profits and development organizations work in areas that have the greatest need and also the largest knowledge gaps, be it in aspects of health, legal aid or education.
+This means that although the organization may have the willingness and the local resources to work with, they may not necessarily have the technical expertise to diagnose and effectively solve for the bottlenecks they face.
 This is where consultants can contribute effectively in areas such as landscaping and diagnosing issues, helping develop relevant strategies for specific sub-sectors and geographies, or providing guidance during program implementation.

-Communication: Along with fund raising comes the basic need for communications-oriented roles that an organisation looks for freelancers to fill.
+Communication: Along with fundraising comes the basic need for communications-oriented roles that an organization looks for freelancers to fill.
 These roles can be of various types.
-On one hand, there is a critical need for skilled professionals to increase visibility of the work done, create momentum around an ongoing program, and finally document progress.
-In addition, the area of bringing marketing and communications knowledge to bear to design content and strategies to change behaviours and practices is another space for impactful interventions.
+On one hand, there is a critical need for skilled professionals to increase the visibility of the work done, create momentum around an ongoing program, and finally document progress.
+In addition, the area of bringing marketing and communications knowledge to bear to design content and strategies to change behaviors and practices is another space for impactful interventions.

 No Thanks, I want to continue reading.